Get all the latest data for Agadir

 Can I own land in my own name in Agadir right now?

-Yes, foreigners can own urban, non-agricultural land in their own name in Agadir, as long as the parcel has a registered land title and is zoned for residential or urban use.
+Yes, a foreigner can own land in their own name in Agadir when the land is titled, urban, and legally suitable for residential use.

 By the way, we cover everything there is to know about the land buying process in Agadir here.